datacamp-content/courses-model-choice/chapter1.md

 skills: 1
 ```

-In a first step, we load the data and apply some changes to the variables.
+In a first step, we load the data.

 `@instructions`
 Load the dataset "Schooling" by using the data() function.